microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 ## Scoping rules

-`var` declarations have some odd scoping rules for those used to other languages.
+Unfortunately, `var` declarations have some odd scoping rules.
 Take the following example:

 ```ts